MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-03-25-evil-genius.markdown

 AG: So tell me about the dynamic of having you playing tuba in this band and how you approach the instrument in this experimental music.
 {: .interviewer }

 Stefan: <span class="important">When I write I approach guitar and tuba as two horn parts</span> knowing that if I got any grander ambitions I have more guitar stuff that can happen because of multiple notes.
-At the writing stage, I look at it just as sort of two [contrapuntal&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Counterpoint) lines and don't really worry so much about function unless the style dictates doing something.
+At the writing stage, I look at it just as sort of two [contrapuntal&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Counterpoint) lines and don't really worry so much about function unless the style dictates doing something.
 If there's a clear bass harmonic, clear soul function, something like that.
 That can still happen.
 {: .interviewee }

 Writing-wise, I think of counterpoint.
 Playing-wise, I got way into bebop playing in high school and college and didn't give a lot of thought to even functioning as a bass instrument.
 I would only do it when I was sort of forced to, which looking back on it is sort of weird, but that's just the way it worked out.
 It wasn't until I got out of school and out doing stuff, going to a jam session...
 {: .interviewee }

-Once, I walked in and could immediately see the bass player was sweating and panting and unhappy, probably been there all night playing 25-minute long versions of [*Stella by Starlight*&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Stella_by_Starlight) and sees me come in and take the tuba out.
+Once, I walked in and could immediately see the bass player was sweating and panting and unhappy, probably been there all night playing 25-minute long versions of [*Stella by Starlight*&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Stella_by_Starlight) and sees me come in and take the tuba out.
 After the tune, puts the bass down and says, "Oh, thank God, there's another bass player here.
 Can you..." and I was like, "Hey, I don't really do that.
 I'm a horn player.
 I don't do the bass stuff." <span class="important">And he looks at me and is like, "You're a **tuba player**."
 And I'm standing there in front of this guy I've never met and I'm like, "Damn, I *am* a tuba player.
 That's kind of messed up that I don't know how to do this."</span>
 {: .interviewee }

 So that was one thing that happened.
 And then, once I got into it, I realized it's fun to be the bass instrument.
 You have more responsibility.
-You're a part of the rhythm section "[Vulcan mind meld&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Vulcan_(Star_Trek)#Mind_melds)" thing.
+You're a part of the rhythm section "[Vulcan mind meld&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Vulcan_(Star_Trek)#Mind_melds)" thing.
 When I learned that and started doing it, I got hooked on that.
 So, I do play as the bass instrument in a lot of different jazz settings and other "rock-ish" weird gigs that come along.
 {: .interviewee }

 I played in a polka band for a couple years and we would play rock tunes because there's rock tunes those bands play and it's like you're a rock band with an accordion and tuba instead of guitar and bass.
 That kind of thing can totally work.
-But the final sort of synthesis stage of all this was when I got hooked up with people who were really into the [Bill Frisell&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bill_Frisell)/[Joe Lovano&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Joe_Lovano)/[Paul Motian&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Paul_Motian) trio and, I hate to say "similar groups" because there's no other group like that, but that type of group, that era of "jazz music" where not only were roles not as clearly defined, but the group interplay and the strength of the individual voices was such that the roles couldn't really contain those people and the instruments they were playing.
+But the final sort of synthesis stage of all this was when I got hooked up with people who were really into the [Bill Frisell&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bill_Frisell)/[Joe Lovano&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Joe_Lovano)/[Paul Motian&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Paul_Motian) trio and, I hate to say "similar groups" because there's no other group like that, but that type of group, that era of "jazz music" where not only were roles not as clearly defined, but the group interplay and the strength of the individual voices was such that the roles couldn't really contain those people and the instruments they were playing.
 {: .interviewee }

 {% include video.html vid="JaCCxBIoEZc" %}